peterdanis/ct/README.md

 ### DB

-DynamoDB provides following benefits for this use-case:
+Notes related to picking DynamoDB for this use case:

-- average rating calculation can be done in just a single write (no previous read necessary)
+- average rating calculation can be done in just a single write (no previous read necessary), with idempotence (using Kafka partition offset)
-- maintains high throughput for writing average rating calculation even in case of switching to non-FIFO messaging without record locking or transactions
+- maintains high throughput for writing average rating calculation even in case of switching to non-FIFO messaging without record locking or transactions (but will need to figure out different idempotence mechanism)
-- retrieving one product and its related reviews can be done with single query (with pagination), using single table design
+- retrieving one product and its related reviews can be done with single query (with pagination), using single table design, in case a new requirement of retrieving reviews (and not just average rating) together with product comes
 - consistent latency independently of number of products
 - in case of switching the service to serverless it does not need any special care

-Limitations:

-- combined size of review text + name is limited to 400 KB (max item size in DynamoDB), can be extended by using compression (store the review text compressed, un-compress on read in product-service)
+- combined size of review text + other review attributes is limited to 400 KB (max item size in DynamoDB), can be partially mitigated using compression (store the review text compressed, un-compress on read in product-service)

 ### Messaging

-Kafka provides following benefits for this use-case:
+Notes related to picking Kafka for this use case:

-- FIFO ordering for calculating average rating (average rating in product DB is never overwritten by delayed older message), using product ID as Kafka message key
+- FIFO ordering for calculating average rating (average rating in product DB is never overwritten by delayed older message) using product ID as Kafka message key

-To keep correct FIFO order create, update and delete review events
+- to keep correct FIFO order create, update and delete review events need to be in one topic and productId needs to be set as message key as well
+- currently only per message processing is implemented, to increase throughput increase number of partitions + number of allowed partition concurrency in both services

 ### API

-- REST vs RPC-like naming
+Notes on REST vs RPC-like naming:

+- in this case RESTful API naming was ok, but there are cases where it gets difficult to map, especially updates to PUT / PATCH
+- e.g. if you have a card, and you want to support activate, lock, change pin actions
+  - using PUT is impractical if object has a lot of properties or you don't want to allow changes on multiple attributes at once (e.g. lock and change pin)
+  - using PATCH is in my opinion better option compared to PUT, as you can isolate updates of attributes byt allowing only certain combinations of attributes via validation, but the open-api spec DTO will contain all possible attributes as optional and you need to describe combination well in description
+  - using RPC-like naming (cards/:id/activate, cards/:id/set-pin, etc.) allows to isolate DTO and routing (e.g. expose some endpoints to only a particular consumer)

+### IDs

+Notes related to picking ULID for this use case:

+- ULIDs are sortable
+  - allows to order reviews from newest to oldest (or vice versa) without index, using sort key (part of primary key)
+  - allows retrieval of reviews from given timeframe using `begins_with`, `between`, `<`, `>`, for querying (reviews of given product + all reviews if index would be created) or ad-hoc scanning
+  - in case of using SQL instead of DynamoDB, my current understanding is that sortable PKs helps with performance
+  - there are no strict sorting requirements, sorting capability of ULID is sufficient
+- take less space compared to UUID
+- trivial to use compared to distributed ever-increasing integer ID generation
+- revealing approx. time of creation via decoding time from ULID is not an issue in this use-case
+- only a small UX/DX advantage - ULIDs are easier to copy, as double-clicking in UI/url/terminal will select whole ID
+- again only a minimal advantage, but take less space (26 characters) in URL

 ---